Guardianship in Florida

 At the capacity hearing the judge will review the reports and hear any testimony.
 The outcome of this hearing will either be that (1) the person is indeed incapacitated and that a guardian is to be appointed or (2) the person is not incapacitated and that guardianship is not needed.
 If the judge rules that, based on the reports of the examining committee, the person is not incapacitated then that is the end of the proceedings right there.

 In this scenario, the judge has reviewed the reports from the examining committee and the judge has ruled that, based on the reports and testimony, and the fact that no advance directives such as a durable power of attorney were found, the person is incapacitated.
 The next step is for appointment of a guardian to oversee the person's interests.
 The guardian can be a relative, but things can get messy here as to who would be appointed the person's guardian.
+A private professional guardian trolling for clients can object to the proposed guardian exploiting a loophole, basically by questioning the proposed guardian in court.
+If the judge agrees, the guardian so appointed is not the relative that was hoped for - instead, it turns out to be a private professional guardian who may or may not have the Ward's interests in mind.

 Now that the guardianship has begun, the guardian's responsibilities do not end at this point.
 Working with the attorney, the guardian has to file initial reports and accountings with the court within a 60-day time period.
 Thereafter and as long as the guardianship lasts, these reports and accountings are filed with the court on a yearly basis.